 The concept of 'use-inspired basic research' describes research seeking fundamental understanding that is motivated or inspired by considerations of practical use.

 The medal is of silver gilt and is accompanied by a gift of £2,000.
-For further details please see the Terms of Reference.

 The Prize is awarded at mid-career or at the culmination of a long and distinguished career and is normally awarded to an individual.
 A candidate’s work and evidence should be of international standing, and should demonstrate originality and breadth of impact in use-inspired basic research on functional or structural materials.